meilisearch/meilisearch/README.md

 Meilisearch collects **anonymized** data from users to help us improve our product.
 You can [deactivate this](https://www.meilisearch.com/docs/learn/what_is_meilisearch/telemetry?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=telemetry#how-to-disable-data-collection) whenever you want.

 To request deletion of collected data, please write to us at [privacy@meilisearch.com](mailto:privacy@meilisearch.com).
-Don't forget to include your `Instance UID` in the message, as this helps us quickly find and delete your data.
+Remember to include your `Instance UID` in the message, as this helps us quickly find and delete your data.

 If you want to know more about the kind of data we collect and what we use it for, check the [telemetry section](https://www.meilisearch.com/docs/learn/what_is_meilisearch/telemetry?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=telemetry#how-to-disable-data-collection) of our documentation.

 ## 📫 Get in touch!

-Meilisearch is a search engine created by [Meili](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
+Meilisearch is a search engine created by [Meili]([https://www.welcometothejungle.com/en/companies/meilisearch](https://www.meilisearch.com/careers)), a software development company headquartered in France and with team members all over the world.
 Want to know more about us?
 [Check out our blog!](https://blog.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=contact)

 🗞 [Subscribe to our newsletter](https://meilisearch.us2.list-manage.com/subscribe?u=27870f7b71c908a8b359599fb&id=79582d828e) if you don't want to miss any updates!
 We promise we won't clutter your mailbox: we only send one edition every two months.